 The dual track in the M.S. in Accounting enables Accounting and non-Accounting undergraduate majors to obtain the degree.
 Students with an undergraduate degree in Accounting can generally complete the program in one calendar year through a traditional classroom instruction schedule.

 The professional track for non-Accounting majors holding an undergraduate business degree takes two years to complete.
 Students with non-business undergraduate degrees may also apply for this track, but may need to take additional undergraduate business prerequisites.

-The Accounting majors track in the M.S. in Accounting can be completed entirely online by students with an undergraduate degree in Accounting.
+The M.S. in Accounting can be completed entirely online by students with an undergraduate degree in Accounting.
 Completing the degree via the online program may take up to two years.
 Visit the Online M.S. in Accounting page for more information about online accounting studies.